jltsiren/gbwt/README.md

 * On disk, the records are stored in a single byte array.
 * An index (`sd_vector`) points to the beginning of each record.
 * Runs are encoded using `Run`, while other integers are encoded using `ByteCode`.
+* The destination nodes of outgoing edges are gap-encoded.
 * The Static in-memory encoding is the same as on disk.
 * The dynamic encoding required for construction uses three `std::vector`s of pairs of integers.